JGarnica22/PSlab/HowTo's/Howto_Use_Cluster_NordIII.md

-# How to use Cluster :video_game:
+# How to use the Cluster :video_game:

 This protocol describes how to use and create jobs on **Nord III cluster** supercomputer processors.
 Nord3 machine is installed at BSC (Barcelona Supercomputing Center).

 For more information and details check [**Nord III User's Guide**](https://www.bsc.es/user-support/nord3.php).
-You can also contact with support@bsc.es for further information.
+You can also contact support@bsc.es for further information.

 ## 1. Connect to Nord III
 Open your terminal and use Secure Shell (ssh) tools to login.
-Other incoming connections such as  telnet, ftp, rlogin, rcp, or rsh are not accepted.
+Other incoming connections such as telnet, ftp, rlogin, rcp or rsh are not accepted.
 Three login blades are available to access to Nord machine {nord1,nord2,nord3}.bsc.es.
 Our username is **cek26664** and the users to log in are: